 There is an annual formal evaluation of the effectiveness of the school SEND provision and policy.
 The evaluation is carried out by the SENCo, Head teacher and SEND Governors - information is gathered from different sources such as parents evenings/ consultation evening/ feedback forms/school forums.
-This will be collated and published by the governing body of a maintained school on an annual basis in accordance with section 69 of the Children and Families Act 2014.
+This will be collated and published by the proprietors of Academy schools on an annual basis in accordance with section 69 of the Children and Families Act 2014.